OpsAI for Kubernetes

 Helm (recommended)

-1kubectl get daemonset/mw-kube-agent -n mw-agent-ns 2kubectl get deployment/mw-kube-agent -n mw-agent-nsOne-line shell installer
+kubectl get daemonset/mw-kube-agent -n mw-agent-ns kubectl get deployment/mw-kube-agent -n mw-agent-nsOne-line shell installer

 Use helm upgrade --install to roll forward while keeping your namespace and configuration:

-2kubectl rollout status deploy/mw-kube-agent -n mw-agent-nsShell install path
+kubectl rollout status deploy/mw-kube-agent -n mw-agent-nsShell install path#

 The shell installer does not support in-place upgrades.
 Re-run the one-line installer with the new values to reinstall the agent.